|

 Purple Aster

 Machaeranthera bigelovii is a beautiful purple flower, daisy-like in character.
 Purple Aster Grows to around three feet tall with bushy foliage.
 This wildflower blooms late in the summer to early fall.
-Be sure and check out M. bigelovii's cousin at the same time:
+Be sure and check out M. bigelovii's cousin at the same time

 Mirabilis multiflora